 “No,” I whispered.
 “He left us eleven years ago.”
 My chest tightened, and throat got stuck.
 I still managed to ask, “Do you know him?”

 “No,” she snapped and threw the picture at Mina.
 Lucielle stepped to the table and raised a plastic card with a yellow M printed on the top.
 The look she gave me screamed violence.
-“What is this?”
+“And what is this?”

 “His arms are in okay shape,” Vivian said with an innocent smile.
 “And the rest is rather skinny because he doesn’t have enough money for proper food.”